Antoinette of Bourbon

-Antoinette of Bourbon (25 December 1494 – 22 January 1583), was a French noblewoman of the House of Bourbon.
+Antoinette of Bourbon, Duchess of Guise (25 December 1494 – 22 January 1583), was a French noblewoman of the House of Bourbon.
 She was the wife of Claude of Lorraine, Duke of Guise.

 Life

-Antoinette de Bourbon was born on 25 December 1494 at the Chateau de Ham, in the Somme department, Picardy, France.
-She was the child of Francis, Count of Vendôme and Marie de Luxembourg.
-Her paternal grandparents were John VIII, Count of Vendôme and Isabelle de Beauveau, and her maternal grandparents were Peter II, Count of Saint-Pol, and Margaret of Savoy.
+Antoinette of Bourbon was born on 25 December 1494 at the Chateau de Ham, in the Somme department, Picardy, France.
+She was the child of Francis, Count of Vendôme and Marie I, Countess of Saint-Pol.
+Her paternal grandparents were John VIII, Count of Vendôme and Isabelle de Beauvau, and her maternal grandparents were Peter II, Count of Saint-Pol, and Margaret of Savoy.

 Antoinette was described as having been a remarkable woman, combining a strong sense of family pride with a wry sense of humour.
 She exhibited considerable administrative talent at domestic economy as well as in the running of the vast Guise dominions surrounding their chateau of Joinville.

 Antoinette exerted a powerful influence on the childhood of her granddaughter Mary, Queen of Scots, during the latter's thirteen-year sojourn in France, and was one of her principal advisors.
-Antoinette acted as proxy for her daughter, Mary of Guise, during the betrothal ceremony of the Queen of Scots and the Dauphin Francis in 1558.
+Antoinette acted as proxy for her daughter, Mary of Guise, during the betrothal ceremony of the Queen of Scots and the Dauphin Francis on 19 April 1558.

 Antoinette and her family have been described as "ultra-Catholic"; in 1533 Antoinette oversaw the burning of a Protestant man caught preaching in the town of Wassy.
 Her son Francis, Duke of Guise was held to be responsible for the anti-Protestant Massacre of Wassy on 1 March 1562 which was one of the early atrocities in the French Wars of Religion.

-Antoinette de Bourbon died on 22 January 1583 at the Chateau de Joinville.
-She was eighty-eight years of age, having outlived all of her children except her daughter Renée, Abbess of St. Pierre.
+Antoinette of Bourbon died on 22 January 1583 at the Chateau de Joinville.
+She was eighty-eight years of age, having outlived all of her children except her daughter Renée, Abbess of the Abbey of Saint-Pierre-les-Dames, Rheims.

 Issue

-She married Claude of Lorraine on 9 June 1513; they had:
+Antoinette married Claude of Lorraine on 9 June 1513; they had: